koszeggy/KGySoft.Drawing/README.md

 ### Managed Bitmap Data Manipulation
 <sub>(These examples require the [KGySoft.Drawing.Core](https://www.nuget.org/packages/KGySoft.Drawing.Core) package.)</sub>

 Not only for the well-known `Bitmap` and `WriteableBitmap` types can you obtain a managed accessor (as described above) but you can also create a completely managed bitmap data instance by the [`BitmapDataFactory`](https://docs.kgysoft.net/drawing/html/T_KGySoft_Drawing_Imaging_BitmapDataFactory.htm) class.
-There are more benefits of using managed bitmap data: not just that they don't use any GDI or other native resources but also that they support every `PixelFormat` on any platform.
-See the [`BitmapDataExtensions`](https://docs.kgysoft.net/drawing/html/T_KGySoft_Drawing_Imaging_BitmapDataExtensions.htm) for the available operations on bitmap data where bitmap data can be either a managed one or a managed accessor to a native `Bitmap` instance.
+See the [`BitmapDataExtensions`](https://docs.kgysoft.net/drawing/html/T_KGySoft_Drawing_Imaging_BitmapDataExtensions.htm) for the available operations on a bitmap data:

 ```cs
 // Creating a completely managed, platform independent bitmap data.